larry-deguzman/ad-builder/README.md

         </div>
 ```

 This is here because when using webpack to watch the public folder it renames all of the files or removes them from their folders.
-Also if you don't declare all of the files you're using in the localhoast then those files will not be avaiable.
+Also if you don't declare all of the files you're using in the localhoast then those files will not be available.